rizqimtiaz/veritas-mesh-platform/README.md

-Veritas Mesh routes inference requests across a decentralized GPU mesh and attests every output with a SHA-256 **Audit Receipt** + a zero-knowledge **Proof-of-Inference**.
-The receipt is registered on-chain via the `VeritasRegistry` smart contract so any client can verify, in O(1) gas, that:
+Veritas Mesh routes inference requests across a decentralized GPU mesh and attests every output with a SHA-256 **Audit Receipt** + a zero-knowledge **Proof-of-Inference**. client can verify, in O(1) gas, that:

 1. The exact requested model was loaded (Merkle root over weights).